ossec/ossec-docs/docs/programs/rootcheck_control.rst

     2010 Jun 17 17:34:37 (first time detected: 2009 Dec 10 18:48:43)
     System Audit: System Audit: CIS - Debian Linux 2.3 - SSH Configuration - Root login allowed.
 File: /etc/ssh/sshd_config.
 Reference: http://www.ossec.net/wiki/index.php/CIS_DebianLinux .

 As you can see the detected events are shown in two categories, resolved events and outstanding event.
-To only show resolved events, run :option:`rootcheck_control -ri AGENT_ID`.
+To only show resolved events, run `rootcheck_control -ri AGENT_ID`.
-To only show outstanding events, run :option:`rootcheck_control -qi AGENT_ID`.
+To only show outstanding events, run `rootcheck_control -qi AGENT_ID`.
-To only show the results of the last scan and time of that scan, run :option:`rootcheck_control -Li AGENT_ID`.
+To only show the results of the last scan and time of that scan, run `rootcheck_control -Li AGENT_ID`.

 To gain that kind of information for the OSSEC server, run `rootcheck_control -i 000`.